b-cubed-eu/invasimapr/README.md

 $$

-Thus higher $V_i$ suggests species $i$ tends to be more invasive across all sites i.e. many sites are suitableand/ore less resistant to invasion by species $i$.
+Thus higher $V_i$ suggests species $i$ tends to be more invasive across all sites i.e. many sites are suitable and/or less resistant to invasion by species $i$.

 #### 2.4.2.
 Invasibility of sites (openness)